bollu/bollu.github.io/README.md

-# Lie bracket commutator from exponentiation (WIP)
+# Lie bracket commutator from exponentiation (TODO)

 I thought this was quite cute.
 To make sense of $[a, b]$ we consider the expression $e^{\epsilon a} e^{\epsilon b} e^{- \epsilon a} e^{- \epsilon b}$ which is equivalent to: